python-can-define-radio/sdr-course/classroom_activities/260-GNU-Radio-FM-Subtle-Jammer.md

 ## Discussion

-- [Wikipedia Radio Jamming article](https://en.wikipedia.org/wiki/Radio_jamming#Method) regarding Subtle Jamming: "Thanks to the FM capture effect, frequency modulated broadcasts may be jammed, unnoticed, by a simple unmodulated carrier."
+The [Wikipedia Radio Jamming article](https://en.wikipedia.org/wiki/Radio_jamming#Method) says this regarding subtle jamming: "Thanks to the FM capture effect, frequency modulated broadcasts may be jammed, unnoticed, by a simple unmodulated carrier."

+It may seem strange that a "Constant Source" block is used to accomplish this.
+The reason this works is because behind the scenes, the Hack RF combines (using multiplication) the given signal with the specified carrier frequency.
+That means that the transmission that goes to the antenna is actually a pure sinusoidal wave of frequency 98.5 MHz.